wbt-solutions/openproject_dart_sdk/doc/WorkPackagesApi.md

 Available watchers

-Gets a list of users that are able to be watchers of the specified work package.
+Gets a list of users that are able to be watchers of the specified WorkPackage.

 ### Example
 ```dart